groupdocs/docs-cloud-common/content/signature/developer-guide/verifying-signature/verify-barcode-signature.md

 # Introduction #

 GroupDocs.Signature Cloud REST API supports to verify a signed document.
-It provides methods to verify Barcode Signature in Documents Pages with different options for page number, text and search criteria by using [doc:signaturecloud.developer-guide.common-resources.verification-options-objects.WebHome) data in request body.
+It provides methods to verify Barcode Signature in Documents Pages with different options for page number, text and search criteria by using [verification-options-objects]({{< ref "signature/developer-guide/common-resources/verification-options-objects.md" >}}) data in request body.

 # Verify Barcode Signature in a Document #

 You can Verify Barcode Signature in a Document using this API.
-It expects [Verification Options Object]({{< ref "signature\developer-guide\common-resources\verification-options-objects.md" >}}) data in request body.
+It expects [Verification Options Object]({{< ref "signature/developer-guide/common-resources/verification-options-objects.md" >}}) data in request body.
 It returns object which contains result of verification process.
 The field Result keeps flag if verification processed successfully.

 ## Resource ##